mosentok/TrendingGiphyBot/README.md

 ### !Trend

 All of the bot's commands start with `!trend`.
-If you go ahead just type `!trend`, the bot will show you its setup for the channel you just typed in.
+If you go ahead and just type `!trend`, the bot will show you its setup for the channel you just typed in.
 If the bot's not setup in that channel, it'll give you some examples of the commands you can use to set it up.

 ### !Trend Every x Minutes